TOKYO

 “Depachika” is a portmanteau of the word “depato” (short for “department store” and “chika” (basement in Japanese).
 It’s quite literally an underground food scene– food markets with shops that sell specialty and regional foods are located in department store basements.
 In the video below, byFood host Shizuka explores one of Shibuya's many depachikas.

-The markets include delis and food stands that sell specialty food that makes for perfect gifts.
+The markets include delis and food stands that sell specialty food that make for perfect gifts.
 The Takashimaya Shibuya location arguably offers one of the best depachikas in the city.
 Shoppers can choose from a substantial array of unique and delicious foods, and even enjoy them in their rooftop gardens.

 10. Pay a visit to the Konno Hachimangu Shrine